 Chateau Ste.
-Michelle announces its summer concert lineup for 2021 comeback
+Michelle announces its summer 2021 concert lineup

 - Chris Isaak, Sept.
 19, $45-$69.50

-More info: wineryconcerts.com
+More info, including COVID safety requirements: wineryconcerts.com

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.